Kareem Hunt Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Against the Steelers, Hunt has averaged 34.9 rushing yards per game over his eight career matchups, 7.4 more yards than his over/under in Monday's game.
+- Over his eight career matchups against them, Hunt has averaged 34.9 rushing yards against the Steelers, 7.4 more than his over/under in Monday's game.

-- Hunt has had a rushing touchdown in one game versus the Steelers, and had multiple TDs in that game.
+- Hunt has had a rushing touchdown in one matchup versus the Steelers, and had multiple TDs in that game.

-- The Steelers have the NFL's worst defense against the run, giving up 142.7 yards per game.

-- This season the Steelers have conceded 16 rushing TDs.
-They are ranked 23rd in the league in that category.
+- This season the Steelers are ranked 23rd in the league in rushing touchdowns conceded (16).

 Recent Performances